-3.1 Impervious Concrete & Asphalt Porches, Steps, and Driveways (refer to 3.2 for Pervious Concrete & Asphalt)
+- 3.1 Impervious Concrete & Asphalt Porches, Steps, and Driveways (refer to 3.2 for Pervious Concrete & Asphalt) - a.
+Service & Maintenance Tips

 Most exterior concrete cracking is caused by frost or uneven sub-grade settlement at sewers, drains, and utility line crossings.
 Minor cracks are a normal expectation and are best left alone.
 If cracks exceeding established performance standards occur, we will inspect them.